-A decision on registration of an industrial design will be taken after verification that the design has been duly filed.
-Only formal requirements are subject to verification (eg, representation of a design, payment of the fee and power of attorney).
+A decision on registration of an industrial design will be taken after verification that the design application has been duly filed.
+Only formal requirements are subject to verification (eg, representation of a design, fee payment and power of attorney).
 No substantive examination is conducted.

 If the Patent Office refuses registration, a request for re-examination can be filed within two months of the decision.
 A re-examination decision can be appealed to a provincial administrative court within 30 days.
 The court’s decision may further be subject to a cassation complaint before the Supreme Administrative Court, whose decision is final.

-A Polish design registration can be opposed within six months of publication of the information regarding the registration in the official bulletin, Wiadomosci Urzedu Patentowego.
-An opposition can be filed by anyone with proof that the statutory requirements for registration have not been met.
+Polish design registration can be opposed within six months of publication of the information regarding the registration in the official bulletin, Wiadomosci Urzedu Patentowego.
+An opposition can be filed by anyone who can prove that the statutory requirements for registration have not been met.
 If the rights holder disputes the opposition, the case is transferred to the Patent Office’s Litigation Division.
-If the opposition is upheld, the registration is cancelled.
+If the opposition is upheld, registration is cancelled.